Ignazio Abate: International career

 After playing at various levels of youth international football for Italy, at under-19 and under-20 level, Abate made his debut with the Italian under-21 side in a friendly against Luxembourg, coming off the bench during the second half, on 12 December 2006.

 With the Olympic national team coached by Casiraghi, he won the 2008 Toulon Tournament, in which he played four games and scored a goal against the United States.
 He also took part in the 2008 Summer Olympics in Beijing.
 He then participated in the 2009 European U-21 Championship held in Sweden, making two appearances as Italy reached the semi-finals.

 Abate made his senior international debut for Italy in November 2011, in a friendly match against Poland.
 Abate was a member of the Italian squad that reached the UEFA Euro 2012 final.

 Abate also took part in the 2013 FIFA Confederations Cup for Italy, making three appearances in the group stage before suffering an injury which kept him out of the semi-finals, as Italy went on to win a bronze medal.
 Nearly two years after his debut, Abate scored his first international goal in a friendly match against Germany in November 2013, which ended in a 1–1 draw.
-He was part of Cesare Prandelli's 23-man Italy squad for the 2014 FIFA World Cup held in Brazil, making 1 appearance throughout the tournament, in Italy's 1–0 defeat against Costa Rica in their second group match, as Italy were eliminated in the group stage.
+He was part of Cesare Prandelli's 23-man Italy squad for the 2014 FIFA World Cup held in Brazil, making one appearance throughout the tournament, in Italy's 1–0 defeat against Costa Rica in their second group match, as Italy were eliminated in the group stage.

 Managerial career

 On 2 July 2021, Abate was appointed as AC Milan's under-16 side coach.
 In the 2021–22 season, he led Milan U16 to reach the league final, then lost to Roma.
 On 5 July 2022, Milan announced Abate's promotion as coach of the under-19 side.
+On 21 June 2024, Abate took on his first head coaching role, becoming the new manager of Serie C club Ternana.
+On 6 February 2025 Ternana sacked Abate, only to rehire him the following day.
+He was sacked once again on 1 April 2025, following a 1–4 loss against Lucchese, despite the team being in second place in the league only behind Virtus Entella.

+On 18 June 2025, Abate was announced as the new head coach of Serie B club Juve Stabia.